 Manufacturers aim to achieve a good balance between compact size and the best possible optical performance of small instruments.
 This can drive up the price of really good compact binoculars.

 Bushnell Powerview 8×21 Compact Folding Roof Prism Binocular

-One of the bestselling binoculars amongst the pocket compact binoculars.
-The Bushnell Powerview Compact Binoculars are affordable, lightweight, general purpose binoculars suitable for bright daylight conditions.
-Made of lightweight and durable materials, with a weight of only 7 ounces these binoculars are compact enough to be carried anywhere you go.
-They are a convenient model to have around when there is need to observe distant objects.
-For the price they come at, they are a great value binocular for the occasional user.
+This is one of the bestsellers amongst budget pocket compact binoculars.
+The Bushnell Powerview Compact Binoculars are affordable, lightweight, general-purpose binoculars suitable for bright daylight conditions.
+Made of lightweight and durable materials, with a weight of only 7 ounces these binos are compact enough to be carried anywhere you go.
+They are a convenient model to have around when there is a need to observe distant objects.
+For the price they come at, they are a great value instrument for the occasional user.

-- Multi-coated lens optics providing a brighter view
+- Fully coated lenses for a brighter view

 - Features rubber exterior providing grip while preventing slippage shock absorption if dropped